 Our best advice if you suffer from genetic acne is to start looking after your skin early!
 Targeted acne treatments and home care products can focus on the contributing factors that cause acne, stopping it in its tracks.

 Hot or humid climates and certain ingredients in skincare can set the stage for breakouts.
-We also advise you to be wary of using heavy-coverage, long-wear foundations; these can cause the most trouble to skins, causing congestion which if left untreated, can advance to acne.
+We also advise you to be wary of using heavy-coverage, long-wear foundations as these can cause the most trouble to skins, causing congestion which, if left untreated, can advance to acne.

 By avoiding prolonged exposure to hot and humid environments, and using the right home care products to deeply cleanse the skin and re-hydrate it at the end of each day, we can help manage environmental breakouts.
 We also always recommend using good quality mineral makeup, which happily lacks any pore-clogging ingredients that we want to avoid.